keystonejs/keystone/.changeset/slimy-snakes-jump.md

 '@keystone-6/core': patch
 ---

-Improved types for `resolvedData` for hooks so it properly mirrors prisma types
+Fixes types for `resolvedData`, and the return types for `resolveInput` hooks.